vasanth0908/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-The output of DISTANCE-BETWEEN-TWO-POINTS as executed successfully.
+The output of the distance two 2 points as executed successfully.